HideCM/Easy-Spin-2-Win/Readme.md

 ### Notes

-There are several ways to use Spin2Win Wheel regarding outcome control.
+There are several ways to use Easy Spin 2 Win Wheel regarding outcome control.
 The list below explains a bit more about order of importance

 ```Probability``` overrides ```spinDestinationArray```.
 So if you have set probability properties for each segment, ```spinDestinationArray``` is ignored and the numer of spins is taken from ```numSpins``` and NOT the number of entries in ```spinDestinationArray```.